Assambra/Unity-Game-Framework/README.md

   <h1 align="center">Unity Game Framework</h1>

   <p align="center">
     The idea behind the Unity Game Framework is to provide individual reusable modules for Unity.
-The individual modules each have only one task, should fit seamlessly together. <a href="#about-the-project">Read more »</a>
+The individual modules each have only one task, should fit seamlessly together. <a href="#the-unity-game-framework">Read more »</a>
     <br />
     <br />
     <a href="https://github.com/Assambra/Unity-Game-Framework/wiki"><strong>Explore the docs »</strong></a>